diskoverdata/diskover-docs/source_files/user_roles_and_auth.md

 #### Enable HTTP Basic Authentication

-You can turn on HTTP Basic Auth for the Diskover-web api.
+You can turn on HTTP Basic Auth for the Diskover-Web API.
 This will make it required to use a username and password to access the API.

 🔴 &nbsp;Enable API auth and set a username and password:
 ```